 Last month, Cochlear Ltd., sent a clinical update to physicians which addressed its own failure analysis investigation regarding the CI500 series implant, confirming a flaw in the manufacturing process.

 Cochlear Ltd., advises that the results of its investigation "point to a loss of hermiticity" within the device, which contains electrodes that are designed to stimulate the cochlea's hearing nerve subsequent to implant.
-As you recall, our previous blog entry discussed issues relative to the manufacturing process for the CI500 series implants:

 Now Cochlear has identified what it deems to be "unexpected variations in the brazing process" during manufacturing which has resulted in these CI500 devices being susceptible to the development of microcracks in their respective braze joints at later stages of the manufacturing process.
 The microcracks, in turn, allow water or moisture to enter the device and short circuit one of the four, internal diodes, resulting in device failure.